Delegate in the Right Order and Avoid the $30K Rehiring Cost: Sequence for $80K–$120K Operators

 Week 25–32: Progressive delegation

-Quality control: Pre-delivery checklist (from Step 1) + client satisfaction surveys
+Quality control: Pre-delivery checklist (from Step 1) plus client satisfaction surveys.

-Client feedback: 4.8/5 average rating (same as Mei’s baseline)
+Client feedback: 4.8/5 average rating, matching Mei’s original baseline.

-Time saved: 18 hours weekly (Mei’s delivery time)
+Time saved: 18 hours weekly of Mei’s delivery time.

 Step 5 complete: Core work delegated, quality proven, capacity created